s13rw81/equestrian-club-management-system/api_specs/logistics.md

 #### The Flow:
 1. A new document will be created in the `trucks` collection.
 The schema of the document will be similar to the following:
       ```json
       {
          "_id": ObjectId("12345"),
          "logistics_company_id": "the id of the associated logistic company",
          "registration_number": "reg no",
          "truck_type": "the type of the truck",
          "capacity": "100MT",
          "special_features": "AC",
          "gps_equipped": true,
          "air_conditioning": true,
+         "location": {
+            "lat": "latitude",
+            "long": "longitude"
+         }
          "name": "the name of the truck"
       }
       ```

 #### Error Handling:
 Raise a `HTTPException` if anything goes wrong.